CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_01.md

 * Azure ML has the output files of our trained model in Blob storage
 * We have registered our initial model as a Azure ML Model in our Workspace

-In the [next challenge](challenge_02.md), we'll build a more powerful model and use Azure Batch AI to train it on a remote cluster.
+In the [next challenge](challenge_02.md), we'll build a more powerful model and use Azure Machine Learning Compute to train it on a remote cluster.